 How do we fix it?

 We need to separate the audio and power grounds.
 A simple way to do this is power your analog amplifier with a battery pack.
 This makes the audio signal ground separate from the

 audio power ground.
 But that's not practical- replacing batteries for a unit that's plugged in anyway.
 We need a different way to make these two grounds from flowing into each other

 We need to buy (or make) A ground loop isolator.
 Adding a ground loop isolator, simply puts a transformer in the middle of the analog audio signal that will prevent the ground loop.

 Let's build on.
 In this rare case, building one is cheaper thank buying one.
 Best I could find was $8 for a consumer ground loop isolator for small audio setups.
 We should be able to build one for under $5 (we will need to buy more parts than we need to get those sweet bulk rates on ebay).

 First, and my favorite: off to ebay to buy some super cheap stuff and hurry-up-and-wait 10 to 25 days for its arrival.
 I grabbed some audio transformers and PCB mount 3mm stereo jacks.
 I checked digikey for audio transformers and oh my, ebay wins by 1/10 of the price.

 I made a PCB for this.
-Email and I will send you one.
+Available in the shop.